walsh-quail-labs/IMC_Brain/README.md

 <img src='img_src/sample_fig.png' width=100%>

-This repository includes codes and data which used in "Single-cell spatial immune landscapes of primary and metastatic brain tumors" paper.
+This repository includes codes and data used in the "Single-cell spatial immune landscapes of primary and metastatic brain tumors" paper.

 ## Summary
 The emergence of single cell technologies in recent years has enabled characterization of the